Tina Marinaccio

 Recipe Notes

--Swap a ham hock or other smoked pork, turkey or chicken wing for the smoked sausage, or keep it vegan by sprinkling in a little liquid smoke
+*Swap a ham hock or other smoked pork, turkey or chicken wing for the smoked sausage, or easily make this dish vegan by sprinkling in a little liquid smoke instead of smoked meat, or use a plant based sausage

--You can swap kombu and tamari by using your favorite boxed broth, or using water and salt, but a strip of kombu is helpful in making beans and split peas more digestible
+** and *** You can swap kombu and tamari by using your favorite boxed broth, or using water and salt, but a strip of kombu is helpful in making the split peas more digestible

 -Store leftovers in air tight container and consume within five days